 The heartworm Dirofilaria immitis belongs to a group of parasites called filarids and is a type of roundworm.
 They live in the right heart chambers and pulmonary arteries—the lungs—of infected dogs.
 As you can imagine, the lungs and heart filled with worms can damage and interfere with normal organ function.

 You won't be able to tell if your puppy has heartworms.
 You can't see them the way you can fleas or ticks.
-And your puppy won't even act sick until she's been infected for quite a while.
+And your puppy won't even act sick until it's been infected for quite a while.

 An intermediate host, the mosquito, is necessary to transmit the disease.
 Mosquitoes ingest baby heartworms called microfilariae when taking a blood meal from an already infected dog.

 The immature parasites spend about three weeks developing inside the mosquito and migrate to the mouthparts of the insect.
 When the mosquito again takes a blood meal, larvae are deposited upon the skin and gain entrance to the new host's body through the bite wound left by the mosquito.

 Once inside the dog’s body, the immature heartworm undergoes more molts and development stages.
 Finally, it migrates to the heart and pulmonary arteries where it matures.

 Adult worms can reach 4 to 12 inches in length.
 It's not uncommon for infected dogs to carry dozens of worms; more than 250 have been found in a single dog.
 Adult worms mate and females shed as many as 5000 microfilariae each day into the dog's bloodstream.
 These microfilariae must be ingested by a mosquito to continue their development but can remain alive and infective in the dog's bloodstream for up to three years.

 The life cycle takes about six to seven months.
 Puppies can be infected with microfilariae and not show signs of disease even when tested for many months.
-They might not show symptoms for years, but damage continues as long as they're infected.
+They might not show symptoms for years, but the damage continues as long as they're infected.